SystemCallFilter setting

 Why and when to use SystemCallFilter

-The setting SystemCallFilter aims to prevent misuse of syscalls that are not needed for normal functioning of a process.
-This powerful filtering restricts the abilities of a process, but requires understanding of processes by the system administrator.
+Systemd has the unit setting SystemCallFilter which aims to prevent misuse of syscalls that are not needed for normal functioning of a process or its children.
+This powerful filtering uses seccomp and defines what syscalls are allowed.
+In other words, it restricts the abilities of a process (sandboxing).
+At the same time, it requires understanding of processes by the system administrator.
 See the overview of Linux syscalls for more details.

 Configuration